sk1t0n/docker-fastapi-graphql-mongoengine-quasar-media-server/README.md

     * db: "\<MONGO_DB from /backend/.env>"
 4. Install Pipenv: `pip3 install pipenv`
 5. Create a requirements.txt file in the "backend" folder from Pipfile: `python3 -m pipenv lock -r > requirements.txt`
+6. Change in docker-compose.yml `- ./storage:/storage/media` the path to the folder with videos
-6. Build and run containers: `docker-compose up --build`
+7. Build and run containers: `docker-compose up --build`

 ## GraphQL Query